Sophie Chantal Hart: Career

 Hart taught English Composition at Wellesley College from 1892 to 1937, and head of the English department from 1906 to 1936.
 She edited and annotated editions of Tennyson's Gareth and Lynette, Lancelot and Elaine and The passing of Arthur (1903), and Nicholas Rowe's The Fair Penitent and Jane Shore (1907).

 During World War I, Hart led the college's successful fundraising effort to provide an ambulance for the Red Cross in Paris.
 In addition to her studies in England, she took study and service trips to Russia, China, India, Turkey, and Japan.
 She was feared in danger after the 1923 Great Kantō earthquake.
-She knew Gandhi from her interest in the peace movement, and was a friend to Wellesley alumna Mei-ling Soong.
+She knew Gandhi from her interest in the peace movement, and was a friend to Wellesley alumnae Ying Mei Chun and Mei-ling Soong.
 She retired from Wellesley in 1937; the following year, the school established a named chair and a lecture series in her honor.

 Hart participated in the women's suffrage movement in Boston, and while visiting in England.
 She was also active in the American Association of University Women, the Modern Language Association, the YWCA and the Women's International League for Peace and Freedom in the 1920s.
 In 1933, Marjory Stoneman Douglas hosted her as a speaker at her studio in Florida.
 In retirement, she was president of the Tucson branch of the National League of American Pen Women.